xStarbound/xStarbound/README.md

 **Has xSB-2 support:** The following mods have special functionality that requires or is supported by xSB-2.

 - [Enterable Fore Block](https://steamcommunity.com/sharedfiles/filedetails/?id=3025026792) — fully supported by xSB-2.
-- [FezzedTech](https://steamcommunity.com/sharedfiles/filedetails/?id=2962923060) ([GitHub](https://github.com/FezzedOne/FezzedTech)) — requires xSB-2 for full functionality, but also supports StarExtensions (with reduced functionality) and is compatible with vanilla Starbound.
+- [FezzedTech](https://steamcommunity.com/sharedfiles/filedetails/?id=2962923060) ([GitHub](https://github.com/FezzedOne/FezzedTech)) — requires xSB-2 for full functionality, but also supports OpenStarbound and StarExtensions (with reduced functionality) and is compatible with vanilla Starbound.
 - [Tech Loadout Binds](https://steamcommunity.com/sharedfiles/filedetails/?id=2920684844) — fully supported by xSB-2.
 - [Scanner Shows Printability](https://steamcommunity.com/sharedfiles/filedetails/?id=3145469034) — fully supported by xSB-2 as of v2.3.7.
 - [xAdvancedChat](https://github.com/FezzedOne/xAdvancedChat) — requires xSB-2 v2.3.7+.
-Supports all features of and is fully network-compatible with "upstream" [StarCustomChat](https://github.com/KrashV/StarCustomChat).
+Supports most features of and is fully network-compatible with «upstream» [StarCustomChat](https://github.com/KrashV/StarCustomChat).
 - [xWEdit](https://github.com/FezzedOne/xWEdit) — this WEdit fork requires xSB-2 for full functionality, but is partially supported by OpenStarbound (no mid-air tile placement) and compatible with vanilla Starbound (with no extra functionality above WEdit).
-- Mods that change the size or number of bags in the inventory or hotbar — as of v2.4, xSB-2 gives these mods full compatibility with vanilla multiplayer and existing characters "out of the box".
+- Mods that change the size or number of bags in the inventory or hotbar — as of v2.4, xSB-2 gives these mods full compatibility with vanilla multiplayer and existing characters «out of the box».

 **Compatible:** Any mod not listed in the "partially compatible" or "not compatible" category should be compatible.
 Major mods that have been tested to be compatible: